dibyanshu-8/CHAI/README.md

     -   When a supplier is selected, its `location_tags` are used to perform a semantic search against the FAISS index to retrieve the most contextually relevant events.
 3.  **Generative Reasoning:**
     -   The retrieved events and the supplier profile are dynamically compiled into a detailed prompt.
-    -   This prompt is sent to the **Google Gemini Pro** LLM, which is tasked with performing the causal reasoning, risk assessment, and generating the final analysis in a structured JSON format.
+    -   This prompt is sent to the **TinyLlama-1.1B** LLM, which is tasked with performing the causal reasoning, risk assessment, and generating the final analysis in a structured JSON format.
 4.  **Frontend:**
     -   The entire application is built and served using **Streamlit**, a Python framework for building interactive data science web apps.

 **Tech Stack:**
 -   **Language:** Python
 -   **Web Framework:** Streamlit
--   **LLM:** Google Gemini Pro
+-   **LLM:** TinyLlama-1.1B
 -   **Vector Embeddings:** `sentence-transformers`
 -   **Vector Search:** `faiss-cpu` (Facebook AI Similarity Search)
 -   **Core Libraries:** `pandas`, `numpy`